 \section{Results}

-The quantitative results are shown in Table \ref{tab:res_dfc} and Table \ref{tab:res_gbh}.
-The qualitative results are presented in Fig. \ref{fig:res_vis_dfc} and Fig. \ref{fig:res_vis_gbh}.
-Overall, the proposed pipeline improves model performance in regions with imperfect labels, while maintaining comparable results in areas with high-quality labels.
+Quantitative results are reported in Tables \ref{tab:res_dfc} and \ref{tab:res_gbh}, while qualitative comparisons are shown in Figs. \ref{fig:res_vis_dfc} and \ref{fig:res_vis_gbh}.
+Overall, the proposed pipeline consistently improves performance in regions with imperfect labels, while maintaining comparable results in areas with high-quality labels.